About 466 million people in the world have hearing loss. How does this happen?

-Hearing loss occurs when damage is done to the nerves coming from the ears, and this can be from one or more parts of the ear or the brain segment responsible for hearing.
+Hearing loss occurs when damage is done to the nerves coming from the ears.
+This can occur in one or more parts of the ear or the brain segment responsible for hearing.

-Hearing loss affects people of all ages and can either be from birth or developed later in life.
+Hearing loss affects people of all ages and can occur from birth or develop later in life.

 Types of Hearing Loss

-As stated earlier, hearing loss can vary in intensity and can be either temporary or permanent based on the cause.
+As stated above, hearing loss can vary in intensity and be temporary or permanent depending on the cause.

 Below are the types of hearing loss.